webplatform/docs/tutorials/mobile_viewport/index.md

 accordingly.

 Web pages and web apps can modify their appearance when the device is tipped in 90&deg; increments.
-The '''orientation''' CSS media query allows you to assign different interface features depending on
+The '''orientation''' [[tutorials/media_queries|CSS media query]] allows you to assign different interface features depending on '''portrait''' or
-'''portrait''' or '''landscape''' orientation.
+'''landscape''' orientation.
 In this case, landscaped pages use a two-column layout:

  @media all and (orientation: landscape) {
      article {